So how to install a bathroom fan where one does not exist? If you are looking for an answer, you have come to the right place.

 The placement of the bathroom fan matters because it can impact ventilation.
 The best place to install your fan is at the center point between your toilet and shower.
 Other ideal spots could be close to the shower base or bathtub.

 When installing a new bathroom fan make sure to have enough space in your attic.
-That’s because the bulk of the fan will be located in there.
+That’s because the bulk of the fan will be located there.
 It should be installed between two joists.

 Find out your electrical options